columnflow.inference

 list[str]

-get_processes_with_parameter(parameter, category=None, flat=True)[source]#
+get_processes_with_parameter(parameter, category=None, match_mode=<built-in function any>, category_match_mode=<built-in function any>, flat=True)[source]#

-Returns a dictionary of names of processes that contain a parameter whose names match parameter, mapped to categories names.
+Returns a dictionary of names of processes that contain a parameter whose names match parameter, mapped to category names.
 Categories can optionally be filtered through category.
 Both parameter and category can be a string, a pattern, or sequence of them.

 When flat is True, a flat, unique list of process names is returned.